stoneyrh/gSOAP/gsoap/mod_gsoap/gsoap_win/wininet/README.md

   the user via standard system dialog boxes.
 - Timeouts for connect, receive, and send operations are obeyed when these are set BEFORE the plugin is registered with the engine.
+- HTTP proxy settings are also obeyed when these are set BEFORE the plugin is registered with the engine.
 - Supports all `SOAP_IO` modes of gSOAP (see [limitations](#limitations)).
 - Can be used with C, C++, and MFC projects.
 - Can be used in both MBCS and UNICODE projects.